Who to contact

 - It is not possible for the Faculty to guarantee a clash-free timetable for all students.

 Your personal timetable can be accessed 24 hours after your enrolment has been processed - open the Class Timetable webpage and enter your Student ID number.
+Otherwise type in a unit code to see the timetable prior to enrolling.

 Applications for Credit